-In order to cover all possible perspectives on Latin vocabulary, the DLD offers several kinds of dictionaries: defining and translating, thematic, medieval and early modern.
-Therefore, the DLD is a major tool both for students learning Latin and for experienced scholars.
+In order to cover all possible perspectives on Latin vocabulary, the DLD includes several types of dictionaries: ones that purely define and/or translate, next to thematic dictionaries and dictionaries that themselves date back to the medieval and early modern periods.
+As such, the DLD is a major tool both for students learning Latin and for experienced scholars of the language.

-The interface provides first-time users with a simple search option, while the more experienced can explore the advanced search possibilities where all kinds of words or expressions, Latin or Non-Latin, can be the object of complex queries using various criteria, singly or in combination.
+The interface provides first-time users with a simple search option, while the more experienced can explore the advanced search possibilities where all kinds of words or expressions, Latin and non-Latin, can be the object of complex queries using various criteria, singly or in combination.

-Starting in 2005 with only two dictionaries, it has now grown into a large collection of 20 dictionaries.
-Each year at least one dictionary is added and various improvements are made to the existing ones.
-These improvements can be corrections to the original text, increased search possibilities or the addition of newly published addenda.
-The DLD strives to give its users the best and most up-to-date information.
+Starting in 2005 with only two dictionaries, the DLD has now grown into a large collection of 23 dictionaries.
+Every year at least one dictionary is added and various improvements are made to the existing ones.
+These improvements may consist in corrections to the text of the dictionaries, expanded search possibilities, or the addition of newly published addenda.
+The DLD continually strives to provide its users with the best and most up-to-date information.

 Scope and aim